tashawan23/RewardsListing/README.md

 # RewardsListing
-Framework used: React Native and Expo
+Framework used: React Native with Expo